disneystreaming/smithy4s/modules/docs/src/03-protocols/04-deriving-cli.md

 title: Deriving CLIs
 ---

-- The Smithy4s-Cli module provide the capability to derive a [Decline](https://ben.kirw.in/decline/) cli for your service.
+- The Smithy4s Decline module provides the capability to derive a [Decline](https://ben.kirw.in/decline/) Cli for your service.
-- Lets revisit our HelloWorld smithy definition from the Quickstart
+- Lets revisit our HelloWorld smithy definition from the [Quickstart](modules/docs/src/01-overview/02-quickstart.md)

 ```kotlin
 namespace smithy4s.hello